 Adapting SDM for the proposed framework

-To introduce decision trees and a way to record all actions made by the player's employees for usage on provenance later on, some changes were made in the roles presented in the game.
+Some changes were made in the SDM game to introduce decision trees and a way to record all actions made by the player's employees for usage on provenance later on.
 With these changes, it is possible to create an oriented graph representing the flow of actions performed by each employee during the development of the software.
 The purpose of this graph is to use provenance techniques, presented earlier in this paper, allowing the player to view all the actions made during the playing session.
-With this information, the player can analyze the flow of the game and reach to conclusions about why the game session ended the way it did.
+With this information, the player can analyze the flow of the game understand why the game session ended the way it did.

 The role of an Analyst now has three different tasks to perform: Elicitation and validation; Requirements specification; and the creation of acceptance test cases.
 Another change was the way the analyst role works.
-Now with the tasks of elicitation and specification separated, it is necessary to discover the system requirements by the process of elicitation and then create the model that the staff uses by the task of specification.
+Now, with the tasks of elicitation and specification separated, it is necessary to discover the system requirements by the process of elicitation and then create the model via specification.
 The new tasks for the analysis is illustrated at Figure 8.

-For the role of an Architect, new tasks were introduced which is responsible for creating integration and system test cases, generating prototypes to be used by the analyst and his task of aiding programmers by working the software architecture.
+For the role of an Architect, new tasks were introduced, which are responsible for creating integration and system test cases, generating prototypes to be used by the analyst, and his task of aiding programmers by working the software architecture.

-The manager role was revised and changed as follows: He has the task of managing the staff and decides which role each will perform; Decide the development focus, which can be from four types (Analysis, Development, Quality and Balanced); Decide the staff working hours; and manage the hiring of new employees.
+The manager role was revised and changed as follows: He has the task of managing the staff and decides which role each employee should perform; he also decides the development focus, which can be Analysis, Development, Quality, and Balanced; finally, he decides the staff working hours and manage the hiring of new employees.

 The roles of Programmer and Tester had suffered changed that affect each other.
-Now, it is not the tester's responsibility to fix bugs as well as find them.
-The tester will only report bugs found so the programmer can fix them.
+Now, it is not the tester's responsibility to fix bugs.
+The tester only finds and reports bugs so the programmer can fix them.
 Because of that, the programmer's tasks are as follow: Software Repair; Software Development; Code Refactoring.
-Moreover, the tester only task is to report bugs found by the usage of test cases.
+Moreover, the tester only task is to report bugs found by the execution of test cases.

 With the new programmer's task of refactoring, a new aspect was introduced in the software development, which is the quality of the code.
 This quality influences the probability of removing and introducing bugs in the software.
 Also, the quality of the code is directly affect by how the programmer is working, which now has three different ways: Ad hoc; Draw-Code; and Test-Driven.
 Only the first one affects quality, and in a negative way.
 To increase the code quality it is necessary to do refactoring of parts in the software already implemented.